 After a job interview.

 Thank you for taking time out of your schedule to chat with me this week about the Project Management position.
-It was a pleasure getting to learn more about the position and I’m very excited about the prospect of joining Lisa Designs.
+It was a pleasure getting to learn more about the role; I’m very excited about the prospect of joining Lisa Designs.
 I believe I can truly make an impact helping to increase brand awareness to a wider audience with such an enthusiastic team!

 I look forward to hearing from you about the next steps in the hiring process.
 In the meantime, please don’t hesitate to contact me if I can help provide any additional information.